 Didn’t receive an issue?
-Click here to fill out our Journal Claim Form (external web form)
+Fill out our Journal Claim Form.

 Please note that the following journals are run independently of the HLS Student Journals Office:

 Journal of Law and Technology, the Harvard Law Review, or the Journal of Law and Public Policy.
 These journals should be contacted directly.

 List of HLS Journals

 The Harvard Business Law Review (HBLR) stands at the intersection of law and business.
 Publishing thematic issues that feature short, policy-oriented essays from academics, practitioners, and regulators, HBLR promises to bridge the worlds of theory and practice.
 For students, the journal provides an unmatched opportunity to engage with business law beyond the classroom.